Patrick-Samson-Udama-Eneche/landscape-character-nigeria/README.md

 ## Notebooks

-This repository is organized into four distinct Jupyter notebooks; each handling a specific aspect of the research:
+This repository is organized into four Jupyter notebooks; each handling a specific aspect of the research and in the order:

 ### 1. Google Earth Engine Dataset Acquisition